 Applicants for courses starting in the 2017 to 2018 academic year can book tests now.
 You can take your skills tests once you have evidence of having submitted your application through UCAS Teacher Training (for AO programmes, please refer to your school).
 You can book your tests in advance of this, as long as an application is submitted before you attend the test centre.

 Trainees who started training before 1 July 2013 need to pass the tests before being recommended for the award of qualified teacher status (QTS).
 Tests can be taken at any time during the course.

 You are strongly advised to practise the tests before taking them to familiarise yourself with the functionality of the tests.
 For more information and to use our interactive practice tests, visit the numeracy and literacy tests pages.

-You can book your first literacy and numeracy test attempts free of charge through learndirect, the Department for Education’s delivery partner.
+You can book your literacy and numeracy test attempts through learndirect, the Department for Education’s delivery partner.
+The first 3 attempts are free of charge.
 You can take the tests at learndirect test centres across the country.

 If you require access arrangements, please refer to the access arrangements page to find out what may be available to you.
 If you require specific access arrangements that are not mentioned, please contact the learndirect helpline to check availability.

 Make sure you know where the test centre is, how long it will take to get there and what you need to take with you.
 Please arrive in plenty of time to avoid being marked absent and losing your first free test attempt.